hanyang-chen/hanyang-chen.github.io/index.md

 - **Cross-city traffic signal control by Shapley value enhanced multi-task RL (TSC)**
 - **Cross-domain policy adaptation for sim-to-real tasks with diffusion models (RL)**

-Towards more generalizable and robust policies, I am exploring the utilization of foundation models (e.g., LLMs, VLMs and VLAs) in decision-making tasks, especially in traffic signal control.
+Towards more generalizable and robust policies, I am working with collaborators on senario generation for traffic simulation and exploring the utilization of foundation models (e.g., LLMs, VLMs and VLAs) in decision-making tasks.

-I am also working with collaborators on developing traffic scenario world models aimed at data augmentation for traffic signal control and autonomous driving.

 <!-- I am still exploring my research interests in large language models, autonomous driving, and embodied AI.
 Glad to discuss with you if you are also interested in these topics! -->